Lasagna Soup Recipe with Turkey Italian Sausage

 - 2 tablespoons tomato paste

-- one 28 ounce can petite diced tomatoes in their juice
+- one 28 ounce can petite diced tomatoes (don't drain)

 - 1 tablespoon dried oregano

 - 4 cups beef broth (no salt added)